BaseMax/RandomRealNameAPIGo/README.md

 - `GET /get`

 **Parameters:**

-Default value of `limit` is 1 but you are able to change limit to any number of emails you need. like 100.
+- The default value of `limit` is 1 but you are able to change limit to any number of emails you need. like 100.

+- The default value of `gender` is `"both"`, But if you want to get random names for Male or Female you need to set it to `male` or `female`.

 This route not going to generate an email for you. this only generates random and UNIQUE names.